renderforest/renderforest-sdk-node/docs/PROJECTS_API.md

       }
       // take percentage from here
       console.log(percentage)
-      // if you want in unsubscribe in some case, then simply call unsubscribe unsubscribe()
+      // if you want in unsubscribe (before rendering finishes) for some reason, then simply call unsubscribe unsubscribe()
     })
   })